Necropion/PG3402-Mikrotjenester--Individuell-Mappeeksamen/README.md

 After unzipping this project, you will need to create a docker image for all of my services

-Here are the commands and locations necessary to build all images:
+Here are the commands and locations necessary to build all images from the project root folder:

 Build frontend image:
 cd ./client